A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: The bivariate model

-are the absolute values of the returns of $X$ and $Y$ at time $t$.
-We are interested in the correlations between these two variables, and we start from computing their covariance.
-In fact, we are now going to state a result on the asymptotic behavior of the covariance of log-returns as the time scale goes to 0.
+the absolute values of the returns of $X$ and $Y$ at time $t$.
+The following result on the asymptotic behavior of the covariance between $\xi_s$ and $\eta_t$ as the time lag $h$ goes to $0$ is proved in Section \ref{chaptproofs}.

 \begin{theorem}[Covariance of absolute log-returns] Let the process $(X,Y)$ be defined as above.
-Then, for any $t\geq s \geq 0$, the following holds:
+Then, for any $t> s > 0$, the following holds: